JabberTX/MakersPet/README.md

 ## Hardware comments
 I used a threaded insert kit that fits my Hakko FX-888D (https://a.co/d/5Wtt7Fi), set to the same temp as the filament used to print the 3D parts.
 Slow and steady wins here.

+The magnets should just snap firmly into place, if they are loose use a drop of superglue.
+Make sure you have the polarization correct!!

 # Base Station Software Update
 My goal was to install the firmware with the following system requirements
 - RPi 4